 Eating sticky or hard foods after any procedure is not advised.
 If you have had a temporary restoration placed while you are waiting for the permanent one, we haven’t used full-strength dental adhesive to hold it in place.
 Rather, we have used a temporary dental adhesive that can give if faced with particularly sticky or hard foods.

 If there is a problem that persists for more than a week contact us and schedule an appointment to come in.
 We are happy to make any changes to your appointment.

-If you regularly engage in sports or intense physical activities, please let us know so that we can create a custom mouth guard for you.
-Also, if you have a tendency to grind your teeth at night, or wake up with a sore jaw, please let us know.
+If you regularly engage in sports or intense physical activities, please let us know so that we can create a custom mouthguard for you.
+Also, if you tend to grind your teeth at night, or wake up with a sore jaw, please let us know.
 We can create a nightguard that will help you sleep more soundly and wake fully rested.

 Pain medication should always be used as directed.

 When we make substantial or minor changes to the way your teeth look you should expect the sensation of the changes to feel large or awkward in your mouth for at least a few days.
 Consider that nothing has drastically changed in your mouth for many years, and when something does (like biting your cheek) your mouth tends to obsess over the new sensation.
 So when a tooth changes texture, size, and thickness it is very reasonable to expect it to be a point of annoyance for a few days, until your mouth gets used to it.

 If after a week or so you still notice an irregularity in your bite or in a sensation that is problematic, contact us and we will be happy to schedule an appointment to make changes to the reconstruction.